})

 Train Employees in Security Principles: Building a Security-Conscious Culture

-In practise, this proactive approach leads to enhanced project outcomes and diminished theft risks.
-Small business security is not merely an expense; it is a critical component of ensuring business continuity.
+In practice, this proactive approach leads to enhanced project outcomes and diminished theft risks.
+Security is not merely an expense; it is a critical component of ensuring business continuity.
 By investing in comprehensive training now, organisations can prevent greater losses later.

 Protect Information and Networks: Essential Measures Against Cyber Threats

+Key strategies include deploying firewalls, antivirus software, and secure network configurations to create a strong defence against cyber threats.
 Regular software updates and vulnerability assessments are vital for identifying potential risks before they escalate into serious issues.
-In practise, educating employees about phishing attacks and safe internet practises fosters a secure digital environment, which is essential for mitigating risks.
+In practice, educating employees about phishing attacks and safe internet practices fosters a secure digital environment, which is essential for mitigating risks.

 Implementing multi-factor authentication adds an extra layer of security by requiring multiple forms of verification.
 Additionally, segmenting IT and operational technology networks can significantly enhance security.
 The lesson is clear: maintaining compliance with data protection regulations, such as GDPR, is necessary to avoid legal repercussions and protect client trust.